Make EE Week part of your plans this spring with tools and resources available for environmental learning throughout the year!

 Sponsored by Samsung, National Environmental Education Week (EE Week) is the nation's largest celebration of environmental education.
-It is held each year the week before Earth Day and inspires environmental learning and stewardship among K-12 students.
-The 2014 theme, Greening STEM: Engineering a Sustainable World, explores the application of engineering to sustainable solutions for a healthier planet and healthier people.
-This is part of our series on Greening STEM.
+It is held each spring around the time of Earth Day and inspires environmental learning and stewardship among K-12 students.
+This year, EE Week looks at how science can help us better understand the natural world with the theme Surrounded by Science, part of our continuing series on Greening STEM.

 Since its inception in 2005, EE Week has reached hundreds of thousands of students and educators across the United States with non-biased, high-quality, environmental education materials grounded in accurate, timely scientific information and tied to local, state and national learning standards.